Photo project focuses on Indigenous youth and reconciliation - Red Deer Advocate

 It all leads up to a two-month photo exhibit in Toronto beginning Friday, with all proceeds going to the youth.

-Stephanie Fox-Assinewei, a youth co-ordinator at the Native Canadian Centre, says it’s about more than just encouraging a new skill, but building self-esteem and pride in Indigenous culture.
+Stephanie Fox-Assinewai, a youth co-ordinator at the Native Canadian Centre, says it’s about more than just encouraging a new skill, but building self-esteem and pride in Indigenous culture.

 “They take the culture more seriously as they’re getting older.
 They used to dance when they were small but they kind of grew out of that,” she notes.